lechatthecat/JavaChatBoard/README.md

 $ cd [PathToTheClonedJavaChatBoard]/JavaChatBoard
 $ java -jar ./target/chatboard-0.0.1-SNAPSHOT.jar
 ```
-Now your this app should be running on http://localhost:8080
+Now this app should be running on http://localhost:8080

 You have two test users by default.
 id: test, password: 12345678